Literature and Creative Writing

 The School has a long-standing reputation for excellent teaching and for the distinction of its academic staff.
 We are serious and rigorous about literature, and enjoy sharing our interests and intellectual commitments with students.
-We will challenge you to think in new ways, but you will feel supported and part of a community.
-You will have an adviser to talk to but feel free to contact me if you need to (firstname.lastname@example.org), or just drop by my office to let me know how you are getting on.
+We will challenge you to think in new ways, but you will also feel supported and part of a community.

 But first, it’s Welcome Week.
 This week is all about settling in, making friends and getting to know your school, the university and the city.
 Have a fabulous first week and happy studying!

 HEAD OF THE SCHOOL OF LITERATURE, DRAMA AND CREATIVE WRITING (LDC)